Scholarships, financial aid and internships are available from a wide variety of organizations, associations and even some libraries.

 - The Asian/Pacific American Librarians Association Scholarship provides financial assistance to a student of Asian or Pacific background who is enrolled, or has been accepted into a master's or doctoral degree program in library and/or information science at a library school accredited by the American Library Association.

-- The Century Scholarship, sponsored by ASCLA ( The Association of Specialized and Cooperative Library Agencies) recruits people with disabilities to the library profession.
+- The ALA Century Scholarship, established by ASCLA ( The Association of Specialized and Cooperative Library Agencies) recruits people with disabilities to the library profession.

 - The BCALA (Black Caucus of the American Library Association) sponsors the E.J.
 Josey Scholarship Award for African American students enrolled in, or accepted by, ALA accredited programs.